pingcap/docs-cn/system-variables.md

 - This variable is used to set the concurrency of the `scan` operation.
 - Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.
 - For OLAP scenarios, the maximum value should not exceed the number of CPU cores of all the TiKV nodes.
-- If a table has a lot of partitions, you can reduce the variable value appropriately to avoid TiKV becoming out of memory (OOM).
+- If a table has a lot of partitions, you can reduce the variable value appropriately (determined by the size of the data to be scanned and the frequency of the scan) to avoid TiKV becoming out of memory (OOM).

 ### tidb_dml_batch_size